Attention deficit hyperactivity disorder controversies

 Despite the scientifically well-established nature of attention deficit hyperactivity disorder (ADHD), its diagnosis, and its treatment, each of these has been controversial since the 1970s.
 The controversies involve clinicians, teachers, policymakers, parents, and the media.
 Positions range from the view that ADHD is within the normal range of behavior to the hypothesis that ADHD is a genetic condition.
 Other areas of controversy include the use of stimulant medications in children, the method of diagnosis, and the possibility of overdiagnosis.
-In 2009, the National Institute for Health and Care Excellence, while acknowledging the controversy, states that the current treatments and methods of diagnosis are based on the dominant view of the academic literature.
+In 2009, the National Institute for Health and Care Excellence, while acknowledging the controversy, stated that the current treatments and methods of diagnosis are based on the dominant view of the academic literature.

 With differing rates of diagnosis across countries, states within countries, races, and ethnicities, some suspect factors other than the presence of the symptoms of ADHD are playing a role in diagnosis, although the prevalence of ADHD is consistent internationally.
-Some sociologists consider ADHD to be an example of the medicalization of deviant behavior, that is, the turning of the previously non-medical issue of school performance into a medical one.
+Some sociologists consider ADHD to be an example of the medicalization of deviant behavior, that is, turning the previously non-medical issue of school performance into a medical one.
 Most healthcare providers accept ADHD as a genuine disorder, at least in the small number of people with severe symptoms.
 Among healthcare providers the debate mainly centers on diagnosis and treatment in the much greater number of people with mild symptoms.